-Minimum landscaped area of site area a as a percentage Detached Dual Occupancies 35%
+Minimum landscaped area as a percentage of site area

+Detached Dual Occupancies 35%

+Detached Dual Occupancies 3370

 C3.
 Landscaped open space for multi-dwelling development and residential flat buildings may comprise both communal and private open space and is to be provided in accordance with the following table.